Combinatorial properties of Newton maps: Extended Newton graphs from Newton maps

-\begin{definition}[Newton graph of a postcritically finite Newton map] For a postcritically finite Newton map $N_p$, let $N$ be the minimal integer such that \begin{itemize} \item no two different extended Hubbard trees $H(U_k)$, $1\leq k\leq M$ lie in the same complementary component of $\Delta_N$. \item every critical point that eventually lands on the channel diagram $\Delta$ is contained in $\Delta_{N}$. \end{itemize}The graph $\Delta_N$ is called \emph{the Newton graph} of $N_p$. \end{definition} The proof of the following theorem uses these objects to construct a connected finite forward-invariant graph $\Delta^*_N$ containing the postcritical set.
+The proof of the following theorem uses these objects to construct a connected finite forward-invariant graph $\Delta^*_\N$ containing the postcritical set.
 This graph will then be defined to be the extended Newton graph of $N_p$.

-\begin{theorem} For a given postcritically finite Newton map $N_p$, let $\Delta_N$ be the Newton graph of $N_p$.
-There exists a finite connected graph $\Delta^*_N$ that contains $\Delta_N$, is invariant under $N_p$ and contains the critical and postcritical set of $N_p$.
-Furthermore, every edge of $\Delta^*_N$ is eventually mapped by $N_p$ either into $\Delta_N$, into an extended Hubbard tree, or onto a periodic Newton ray union edges from $\Delta_N$. \end{theorem}
+\begin{theorem} For a given postcritically finite Newton map $N_p$, let $\Delta_\N$ be the Newton graph of $N_p$.
+There exists a finite connected graph $\Delta^*_\N$ that contains $\Delta_\N$, is invariant under $N_p$ and contains the critical and postcritical set of $N_p$.
+Furthermore, every edge of $\Delta^*_\N$ is eventually mapped by $N_p$ either into $\Delta_\N$, into an extended Hubbard tree, or onto a periodic Newton ray union edges from $\Delta_\N$. \end{theorem}

-\begin{proof} The Newton graph $\Delta_N$ captures the behavior of postcritical points of $N_p$ which eventually map into the channel diagram $\Delta$.
-We now deal with the postcritical points of $N_p$ which are not eventually fixed (recall that the set of such points is denoted $Q$).
+\begin{proof} The Newton graph $\Delta_\N$ captures the behavior of postcritical points of $N_p$ which eventually map into the channel diagram $\Delta$.
+We now deal with the critical and postcritical points of $N_p$ which are not eventually fixed (recall that the set of such points is denoted $Q$).
 The graph will be constructed by pulling back invariant graphs, from which forward invariance under $N_p$ easily follows.

-\textbf{Postcritical points contained in periodic Hubbard trees:} Let $w_k$ be some periodic postcritical point.
-It follows from Lemma \ref{Lemma:Renormalization} that there exist domains $\widehat{U}_k \subset \widehat{V}_k,$ such that $w_k\in \widehat{U}_k$ and

-is a polynomial-like map.
-There is associated to $\widehat{F}_k$ an extended Hubbard tree $H(U_k)$ containing $w_k$ (which could possibly be degenerate).
-Furthermore, all postcritical points in $\widehat{U}_k$, including preperiodic ones, are contained in $H(U_k)$.